metal/metal-training/docs/metal.js/metal-dom.md

 The other functions using selectors all use `match` internally, like `closest` as you can see [here](https://github.com/metal/metal.js/blob/88a5b6779596337ecc26b9615f57b848373e730a/packages/metal-dom/src/domNamed.js#L152).

+### Data storage (`domData`)

+`domData` was built mostly for internal usage.
+It provides a simple way to store data inside DOM elements without causing conflicts with data that the element may already be using.
+It has only two functions: `get` and `has`. `get` returns an object that can receive any data that you like.
+That object is added to the element when `get` is called on it for the [first time](https://github.com/metal/metal.js/blob/9f21d053063438139b10fa9f9b74537934f170d5/packages/metal-dom/src/domData.js#L15).

+`get`'s api also allows specifying a [specific property](https://github.com/metal/metal.js/blob/9f21d053063438139b10fa9f9b74537934f170d5/packages/metal-dom/src/domData.js#L24) to return from the data object, as well as a [default value](https://github.com/metal/metal.js/blob/9f21d053063438139b10fa9f9b74537934f170d5/packages/metal-dom/src/domData.js#L22) to set it to before returning.

 ### DOM events (`on`, `once`, `DomEventHandle`)

 Through the `on` function from **metal-dom** you can subscribe to DOM events.